 The high-touch approach delivered by boosting mid-level revenue.
 The hospital even acquired two major donors in the campaign, with each making contributions north of $50,000.

 Mid-level donors want to be a part of your mission.
 They want to feel included.
 They want to feel wanted.
+They want to feel like superheroes.

 Now that you know how important this group of donors is to your fundraising future, these feelings should flow both ways.